exaroth/sunflower/README.md

     + `DJANGO_SETTINGS_MODULE` - string denoting settings.py module inside the app
     + `DJANGO_WSGI_MODULE` - same as above but for wsgi module

 * Then configure Nginx server to use gunicorn as reverse proxy.
-You can find example configuration that works fairly well in [Gunicorn documentation](http://gunicorn-docs.readthedocs.org/en/latest/deploy.html)
+You can find example configuration that works fairly well in [Gunicorn documentation](http://gunicorn-docs.readthedocs.org/en/latest/deploy.html).
-* Finally run memcached, execute `run_sunflower.sh` and restart Nginx with new configuration and you're set to go
+* Finally run memcached, execute `run_sunflower.sh` and restart Nginx with new configuration and you're set to go.

 ## Software used: